 A full grill cover is only for artic Winter conditions, which I don't have.Edited in Later: I figured out a plan to make an aerodynamic grill cover.
 Will start work on that soon.
 It will cover middle 3 grill openings, and it's only adjustment will be removal when weather warms up.
 10-6-2014

 62 mm Throttle Body

 I don't know if installing a 62 mm TB would affect gas mileage.
+I doubt it would.
 I've never tried this mod.
 There are many user posts/reviews on the Internet forums claiming it helps, many claiming it made no difference, and a few claiming it reduced lowend torque and gas mileage.
-I have no idea what effect this mod would have on gas mileage.
+I don't know what effect a larger TB would have on gas mileage.
 I suspect it'd reduce city gas mileage because the gas pedal would be touchier.
-I can't even guess how it might affect highway gas mileage.
+I don't think it would change highway gas mileage.
 I'm considering trying this mod as an experiment to see how it would affect my gas mileage.
 For those who just want results and don't like to experiment, skip this mod for now since we have no idea what effect it would have.
-I plan to (eventually) install and test a 62 mm TB and then post my results.
+I plan to (eventually) install a 62 mm TB for test purposes and then post my results.

-Note: I'm now getting 25 mpg from the mods I've already done.
-I have not yet modified the throttle body. i.e. - I'm getting 25 mpg with stock throttle body.
+Note: I'm now getting 25 mpg (at 60 mph) from the mods I've already done.
+I have not modified the throttle body. i.e. - I'm getting 25 mpg with stock throttle body.